 Entering the academia world involves learning a whole bunch of good practice conducts and etiquette manners towards publishing.
-With the increase of science disciplines, more and more scientists long to earn a respected position among their more experienced colleagues by having a fair number of published papers out in the market.
-With pressure getting hold of them, they find ways to publish anything very fast making bad choices regarding legal and ethical conducts in science publishing.
-At some point, it was necessary to establish boundaries separating what is and what is not considered acceptable when it comes to publishing, for authors need to understand that scientific progress thrives on quality rather than on quantity.
+With the increase of scientific disciplines, more and more scientists aspire to obtain a respected position among their more experienced peers, by having a fair number of published papers out in the market.
+With pressure getting hold of them, they find ways to publish everything quickly, making poor decisions in terms of legal and ethical behaviour in science publishing.
+At some point, it was necessary to establish boundaries separating what is and what is not considered acceptable when it comes to publishing, for authors need to understand that scientific progress thrives on quality rather than quantity.

 Know more: Integrity and quality in research.

 What is salami slicing?

 So, what exactly is salami slicing in research?
 This gastronomical image is used to describe the situation when a scientist slices a piece of research into several mini-research papers in order to publish a larger number of manuscripts.
 This will increase his/her chances of having work published and, later on, also increase citation rates.
 Unlike duplicate publication, in which the author states the exact same data into more than one publication, salami slicing involves spitting data into several publications.
 Generally, these publications share the same hypothesis, population and methods, which is deemed unethical.